Top 5 Tips for Choosing the Best Financial Advisor

 Does your advisor recommend securities that their firm has investment banking or commercial banking relationships with?

 The bottom line: The only interest of your financial advisor should be your best interest.
 Period.
 You may want to consider finding an advisor on the National Association of Personal Financial Advisors (NAPFA)'s database.
 Advisors in NAPFA are required to sign and renew yearly a fiduciary oath and abide by a code of ethics with an emphasis on independent advice.
+These advisors are “fee only,” which means they don’t make more or less money based on which investments they recommend.
+If you want a personal referral, you might want to try asking your CPA or estate planning attorney, since these professionals interact with many financial advisors on a regular basis and have a basis for comparison.

 5. Explore the tools your financial advisor will provide.